milesj/rut/docs/api/result.md

 });
 ```

-If you don't destructure the result, you may use the `root` on the returned result, instead of using
+If you don't destructure the result, you may use the `root` on the initial returned result, instead
-the new root, as the instance is preserved.
+of using the new root, as the instance is preserved.

 ```tsx
 const result = render<InputProps>(<Input name="email" />, {